ruuda/blog/posts/writing-a-path-tracer-in-rust-part-3-operators.md

 subheader: Operators
 part: 3
 date: 2014-08-15
+synopsis: Operator overloading can do wonders to make vector math readable.
+How does Rust compare to C++ here?
 ---

 As a learning exercise, I am porting the [Luculentus][luculentus] spectral path tracer to [Rust][rust].